How gender-based training can make us all better cops

 What is it that these women think is missing from their training programs?
-Here are a few sex differences to consider as a police trainer — male or female — to get the best out of your students:
+Here are a few gender differences to consider as a police trainer — male or female — to get the best out of your students.

 We see differently.
 Men have better distance vision and depth perception, are usually more comfortable in lighted environments and are hard-wired to track moving targets.
 Women have better night vision, better peripheral vision, see colors in greater detail, and have better visual memory.

 Women are more sensitive to sound, and can often be distracted by it.
 Women also have a more acute sense of smell.